Axewyl/my_home_case/Data Science/Project_1/README.md

-# Project 1. Игра где ПК угадает число менее чем за 20 попыток
+# Project 1.
+A game where the PC will guess the number in less than 20 attempts.

 ## table of contents
 [1.
 Project Description](https://github.com/Axewyl/my_home_case/blob/main/Data%20Science/Project_1/README.md#Project-Description)